jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-05-10-show_git_in_terminal.md

 ## Conclusion

-This small tweak to your `.bashrc` adds a lot of value to your day-to-day Git operations.
+This small tweak to your `~/.bashrc` adds a lot of value to your day-to-day Git operations.
 Knowing which branch you're on at a glance helps prevent mistakes, keeps you organized, and increases your overall productivity in the terminal.

 In future blog posts, we’ll continue diving into tips and tweaks for a more efficient command-line experience.